SimeonEhrig/emacs-config/README.md

 * **Installed packages via package manager:** In the .emcas file in the section *install packages via package manager* or in the *.el files in the `modes/*` folder.
 * **necessary system packages:** The package names are stored in the `setup.py` in the global variable `apt_progs`.
 * **which modes are installed:** Stored in the `modes.json`.
+* **system-dependent configuration:** Some configurations are system dependent, e.g. paths to executables like clang or cmake.
+To specify system-dependent configurations, simply create a `local-vars.el` in your `.emacs.d` directory and write your emacs lisp code.

 # Links to Projects